kafeijao/Kafe_CVR_Mods/README.md

 It also allows you pick which type of configuration a world starts with by default.

 Check [Post Processing Overrides](PostProcessingOverrides) for more info.

 ---

+### Realistic Flight

+Attempt of introducing a Flap/Wing realistic flight mode.
+Small tweaks to the movement of the player when airborne (not in flight mode).

+Check [Realistic Flight](RealisticFlight) for more info.

+---

+### Quick Menu Accessibility

+Simple mod that adds some accessibility features to the Quick Menu.
+You can access the configurations via Melon Prefs, or via BTKUI **Misc** Menu.

+Check [Quick Menu Accessibility](QuickMenuAccessibility) for more info.

+---